apollographql/apollo-server/docs/source/schema/scalars-enums.md

 ### `serialize`

-The `serialize` method converts the scalar's back-end representation to the format expected by the requesting client (this is almost always JSON.)
+The `serialize` method converts the scalar's back-end representation to a JSON-compatible format so Apollo Server can include it in an operation response.

 In the example above, the `Date` scalar is represented on the backend by the `Date` JavaScript object.
 When we send a `Date` scalar in a GraphQL response, we serialize it as the integer value returned by the [`getTime` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getTime) of a JavaScript `Date` object.